 - Don't forget to "harden off" your seedlings gradually before planting (ie. put outside during the day and bring in at night).

 - Think about sun position, planting tall plants on north side so they don't shade shorties.

-- Get right on top of squash vine borers by mulching stems well, keeping a vigilant eye under leaves and on stems for bronze colored eggs, which are slightly spaced (if the eggs are touching, you have a bigger problem-squash bugs!), and/or weekly sprays of Bf bacillus to kill catepillars before they get inside stems.
+- Get right on top of squash vine borers by mulching stems well, keeping a vigilant eye under leaves and on stems for bronze colored eggs which are slightly spaced (if the eggs are touching, you have a bigger problem-squash bugs!), and/or weekly sprays of Bf bacillus to kill caterpillars before they get inside stems.

 - As the season progresses, keep an eye on your plants, and pick young fruit to increase your production.
 If a plant manages to produce mature seed in single fruit it will consider its job done for the season, and slow or stop producing any more fruit.